aws/aws-xray-sdk-node/packages/core/README.md

       }
     }

-You can set a custom AWS whitelist using the following:
+You can set a custom AWS allow-list using the following:

-    AWSXRay.setAWSWhitelist(<path to file>);     //Replaces the default whitelist with the given custom one AWSXRay.setAWSWhitelist(<JSON object>);
+    AWSXRay.setAWSWhitelist(<path to file>);     //Replaces the default allow-list with the given custom one AWSXRay.setAWSWhitelist(<JSON object>);

-    AWSXRay.appendAWSWhitelist(<path to file>);  //Appends to the current whitelist AWSXRay.appendAWSWhitelist(<JSON object>);
+    AWSXRay.appendAWSWhitelist(<path to file>);  //Appends to the current allow-list AWSXRay.appendAWSWhitelist(<JSON object>);

 ### Dynamic and fixed naming modes